 Iowa City Travel Guide

-Deep in the American heartland lies Iowa City, a college town on the Iowa River, with sidewalk cafés and leafy neighbourhoods of old homes.
-Beneath its quaint veneer, however, pulses a vibrant cultural scene.
-The city is a giant in the literary world, thanks to the Iowa Writers' Workshop at the University of Iowa, which counts notables like Flannery O'Connor, John Irving and Pulitzer-Prize winner Michael Cunningham among its alumni.
+Deep in the American heartland lies Iowa City, a college town on the Iowa River with sidewalk cafés and leafy neighbourhoods of old homes.
+However, beneath its small-town surface pulses a vibrant cultural scene.
+The city is a giant in the literary world, thanks to the Iowa Writers' Workshop at the University of Iowa.
+The Worship counts notables like Flannery O'Connor, John Irving and Pulitzer-Prize winner Michael Cunningham among its alumni.

-Downtown, the Old Capitol District is the place to be.
-The Pedestrian Plaza is a staging ground for numerous events, especially during Summer of the Arts, which includes the Iowa Arts Festival, Iowa City Jazz Festival, Friday Night Concert Series and Saturday Night Free Movie Series.
+Downtown in the Old Capitol District is the place to be.
+The Pedestrian Plaza is a stage ground for numerous events, especially during Summer of the Arts, which includes the Iowa Arts Festival, Iowa City Jazz Festival, Friday Night Concert Series, and Saturday Night Free Movie Series.
 Visitors can also catch great performances at the Hancher Auditorium, Englert Civic Theater and intimate Riverside Theater, which also hosts an outdoor Shakespeare festival.
 At Prairie Lights, one of the best independent bookstores in the country, world-renowned authors frequently give readings.
-If this sounds too stuffy, keep an eye out for the rock bands that often play at the many local bars (after all, students make up almost half the city's population).
+If this sounds too stuffy, keep an eye out for the rock bands that often play at the many local bars.

 Become our Iowa City Travel Expert